jroutledge/CMPUT499SQUA/README.md

 ## Build and Run Instructions

-* Project supported on Linux and MacOS
+* Note, project supported on Linux and MacOS with Python 2.7
-1. Ensure Python2.7 is installed
+1. Ensure Python2.7 and pip are installed
     > sudo apt-get install python2.7

+    > sudo apt-get install python-pip
 2. Install pygame and Pillow packages
     > pip install pygame